shell-pool/shpool/README.md

 `shpool` has all the usability basics covered, but still has a few warts.
 I've been using it as a daily driver for a few weeks now.
-The two biggest things I'm having to work around are:
+The biggest thing I'm having to work around is:
 - sometimes I need to manually run `shpool detach` to free up named sessions after my connection drops and I ssh back onto my cloudtop to reattach.
-- when I reconnect to a curses application like vim, usually the SIGWINCH that shpool generates on reconnect is enough to get it to redraw the screen, but sometimes I need to manually resize my terminal window to trigger a second SIGWINCH.
-So far this second SIGWINCH has always fixed things for me.

 ## Installation